Hold Up a Light

-"Hold Up a Light" is the fifth and final single from British group Take That's fifth studio album, The Circus.
+"Hold Up a Light" is the fifth and final single from English group Take That's fifth studio album, The Circus.
 It was released to promote Take That's first live album The Greatest Day – Take That Presents: The Circus Live.

 Background

 "Hold Up a Light" was written by band members Gary Barlow, Howard Donald, Jason Orange, Mark Owen, along with live band members Jamie Norton and Ben Mark.
 It was released to radio stations and as a digital download on 14 December 2009.

 It features Owen on lead vocals, with Barlow taking a partial lead.
 The song was released as a single after its successful reception from fans whilst on tour.
 The physical version of the single was available to buy exclusively at stalls around the stadium during their Circus Tour, as well as for a short period of time through Take That's official website.
 The song charted at number 8 on the UK Airplay Charts and at number 123 on the UK Singles Chart.

 The song also featured on Take That's Progress Live tour, where they performed it together before reuniting with Robbie Williams.